Kia e-Niro 2020: supply boost promised

 The company also hopes to fill more of the demand for electric cars with the new Soul EV, the first deliveries of which are due to take place in April.

 “Since launching e-Niro at the beginning of the year, we have received unprecedented demand, which has been a challenge to fulfil,” said Paul Philpott, president and CEO at Kia UK.
 “As we enter 2020 with the Soul EV and e-Niro, we and our 190-strong dealer network are ready to meet customer demand for all-electric cars.”

-Battery supply for both Kia and Hyundai (as well as other electric-car manufacturers) has been a key issue, as demand for the Kia e-Niro and Hyundai Kona Electric exceeds the UK allocation of cars, resulting in long lead times.
+Battery supply for both Kia and Hyundai (as well as other electric-car manufacturers) has been a key issue, with demand for models like the Hyundai Kona Electric exceeding UK allocations.

-That issue is likely to remain “a restraining factor for at least another 12 to 18 months” according to a Kia spokesperson, despite the battery suppliers (Samsung and LG) doubling production output this year.
+In February 2019, a Kia spokesperson said the issue would likely remain “a restraining factor for at least another 12 to 18 months”, despite the battery suppliers Samsung and LG doubling their production output this year.

 With supply issues restricting sales in 2019, fresh competition arrived in the affordable electric SUV market, in the form of the MG ZS EV.
 Alternatives in the electric supermini class – such as the Vauxhall Corsa-e, Peugeot e-208 and the new Renault ZOE – are also likely to draw interest among those waiting longest.